-- The Hundred Years' War between England and France - The effects of the bubonic plague on population and society - The growing power of secular rulers over the papacy - Schism, heresy, and reform of the church
+- The effects of the bubonic plague on population and society - The growing power of secular rulers over the - Schism, heresy, and reform of the church

 The Hundred Years' War and the Rise of National Sentiment

 Medieval governments were by no means allpowerful and secure.
 The rivalry of petty lords kept localities in turmoil, and dynastic rivalries could plunge entire lands into war, especially when power was being transferred to a new ruler, and woe to the ruling dynasty that failed to produce a male heir.